science-digital/sd-integration-tool-template/README.md

 Developer Documentation](https://github.com/csiro-internal/sciansa-integration#IVCAP).

-# Local Development / Testing
+# Local Development and Testing

+We start by building the template as is to verify the development environment and start in a known good working state.

-## Install Dependencies:
+## Install Development Dependencies:

 - [Install Git](https://git-scm.com/downloads)
 - [Install IVCAP CLI](https://github.com/ivcap-works/gene-onology-term-mapper?tab=readme-ov-file#step-2-install-ivcap-cli-tool)